Footage is used during the rocket launch.

 Burt Bacharach (Composer for Casino Royale, 1967) cameo appearance, homage to original James Bond Parody

-Felicity asks Austin about what the present (her future) is like and he says "The world is ruled by damn dirty apes!" as a joke.
+Felicity asks Austin about what the present (her future) is like and he says "The earth is ruled by damn dirty apes!" as a joke.
 He's making reference to the plot of this film and the famous line from it "Get your stinking paws off me you damn dirty ape!"

 Spoofs Barbarella's opening credits with the same "names on private parts" gag